mohmmed-aabed/Natours/README.md

 # Natours

-This is a theme for a tourism company using pure CSS3 with creative animations.
+Theme for a tourism company using pure CSS3 with creative animations.

-Every single line in this repository was written by me.

 The design of this project is taken from Mr. Jonas Schmedtmann.